Dear Church family,

 All: Thanks be to God.

-Message Sacrifice Rev. Jin Kook Kim
+Message Resurrection and Paul Rev. Jin Kook Kim

 Called to Share